Idea of a rural electric cooperative and Rural Electrification Administration (REA) formed.

 50th Anniversary of ECE.

-A new Operations Center is constructed northeast of present ECE headquarters building.
+A new Operations Center is constructed northwest of present ECE headquarters building.

 ECE and North Pine Electric merge to serve over 36,000 members on more than 6,000 miles of line.
 United Power Association (UPA) and Cooperative Power merge and form Great River Energy.